stikos/msk_eng_code_ex/README.md

    install -r requirements.txt` would install the one and only dependency.

 #### Public access:
-In order to make the
+In order to make the tool available to a broader audience, a Github repo was created including all the necessary files.

 #####  Author: Konstantinos Liosis